szerrade-uw/Cropbox.jl/docs/src/tutorials/gdd.md

 As covered in the [Configuration](@ref Configuration1) section, we can make a single `Config` object with all the configurations we need for all the systems.
 We can also just as easily make multiple configuration objects and combine them, but the outcome is the same.

 Given the nature of GDD, our model is meant to be run on a daily interval.
-Therefore, one of the first things that we need to configure is the `step` variable in the `Clock` system from 1u"hr" to 1u"d".
+One of the first things that we need to configure is the `step` variable in the `Clock` system from `1u"hr"` to `1u"d"`.
 This will change the time interval of the simulation from hourly to daily.

 ```
 c = @config :Clock => :step => 1u"d"